 This is a fun part - selecting wing fabric!
 Wings are such a wonderful canvas for playing with colour, pattern, and texture.
-Nature has provided some amazing inspiration in the beautiful array of moth and butterfly wings - how will you interpret them?
+Nature has provided amazing inspiration in the beautiful array of moth and butterfly wings - how will you interpret them?
 Bright colours, or muted?
 Solid-coloured fabrics, or patterned?
 Remember that you can use a different fabric for the front and back of the wings as well.

 Now for some practical considerations...
 For the main wing fabric, we don’t recommend using anything heavier than a quilting cotton.
-Heavier-weight fabrics may prove problematic when it comes to turning and top-stitching the wings since there will be too many thick layers to sew through.
+Heavier-weight fabrics may prove problematic when it comes to turning and top-stitching the wings since there will be too many layers to sew through.
 Look for stable, woven fabrics (avoid anything with stretch - it will make sewing around all those curves very challenging).
 Cotton, linen, satin, lawn, viscose rayon, lightweight chambray, and silk are all suitable.

 The appliqué on the wings provides the perfect opportunity for using special little scraps of fabric that tend to pile up, but are too pretty to part with.

 Consider upcycling fabric for your wings - this project is a lovely way to give pre-loved textiles a new life.
 Dresses, skirts, curtains, and linens such as tablecloths would all yield plenty of fabric for a pair of wings.

-One of the key elements for the success of the wings is interfacing.
+Interfacing is a key element for the success of your wings.
 The interfacing commonly used for apparel projects does not have enough rigidity for making wings.
-Instead, we will be using a heavy-weight interfacing suitable for crafts - think hat brims, structured bags and the like.
-If your fabric store doesn't have the recommended interfacing, ask for a heavy-weight, single-sided, fusible craft interfacing.
+Instead, we will be using a heavyweight interfacing suitable for crafts - think hat brims, structured bags and the like.
+If your fabric store doesn't have the recommended interfacing, ask for a heavyweight craft interfacing.

-The world of interfacing can be cryptic: since brands vary from one country to another and bolts of interfacing often lack any sort of identification, it is a bit difficult to come up with a comprehensive list of recommended types.
+The world of interfacing can be confusing: since brands vary from one country to another and bolts of interfacing often lack any sort of identification, it is a bit difficult to come up with a comprehensive list of recommended types.
 If you happen to find a type of interfacing that works very well for wings, please let us know and we will add it to the list!